Leviticus 17

 God requires all who dwell among His people to worship Him according to His appointed means and place.

-9 and doesn’t bring it to the door of the Tent of Meeting to sacrifice it to Yahweh, that man shall be cut off from his people.
+9 but does not bring it to the entrance to the Tent of Meeting to sacrifice it to the LORD, that man must be cut off from his people.

 The LORD forbids eating blood because the life of the creature is in the blood, and blood has been given on the altar to make atonement.